royvandewater/go-to-hell/README.md

 1. Fork the repo
 2. Make the test pass `./test`
-3. Submit a pull request from a feature branch, indicating whether or not this is an example of good or bad code by prefixing the feature branch name with `good-` or `bad-`.
-For example, a submission for challenge1 with bad code could be `bad-challenge1`
+3. Submit a pull request, indicating whether or not this is an example of good or bad code by prefixing `[BAD]` or `[GOOD]` to the pull request title
-4. Vote on other pull requests by leaving a comment or something
+4. Vote on other people's pull requests by leaving a comment or something

 ## Rules